 Facebook has become an advertising channel that cannot be ignored.
-From 2015 to 2016 alone, Facebook advertisers grew by 50%.1 Now in 2017, the social media platform boasts over 4 million advertisers.2 Many of the world's largest brands are advertising on Facebook, but there may be a few things we could all be doing to improve the quality of our ads.
+From 2015 to 2016 alone, Facebook advertisers grew by 50%.
+In 2017, the social media platform boasted over 4 million advertisers.
+Many of the world's largest brands are advertising on Facebook, but there may be a few things we could all be doing to improve the quality of our ads.

 Check out these 3 things you may be doing wrong when advertising on Facebook...